TINGWEIJING/vscode-bread-jam/README.md

-# color-variable-alpha README
+# bread-jam README

-This is the README for your extension "color-variable-alpha".
+This is the README for your extension "bread-jam".
 After writing up a brief description, we recommend including the following sections.

 ## Features